EleGo9/SyGRID-Dataset/README.md

 # Advancing Industrial Vision Research with SyGRID: Synthetically Generated Realistic Industrial Dataset
 Welcome to the new *SyGRID dataset repository, designed for industrial applications in computer vision and robotics.
 [Intro Video](videos/video_sygrid_intro.mp4)
+THIS IS ONLY A PORTION OF THE DATASET.
+THE ENTIRE DATASET WILL BE AVAILABLE AFTER PUBLICATION

 ## Table of Contents